Welschinger invariants of real Del Pezzo surfaces of degree $\ge 3$: Applications

-In the latter case, in a suitable conjugation invariant basis $L,E_1,...,E_k$ ($k \ge 3$) of $\Pic(\Sig)$ we can choose $E=L-E_1-E_2$ so that $\{E_i\}_{3\le i\le k}$ contain at most one pair of imaginary $(-1)$-curves.
-Then, by Proposition \ref{ini1}, all the initial Welschinger numbers are non-negative, and hence, due to the positivity of the coefficients in formula (\ref{e44}), we get that Putting $W_\Sig(D,(DE+1)\theta_1,-\theta_1,0)=0$ and applying $(DE + 1)$ times the formula (\ref{e44}), we get where $\tau_k$ stands for the second sum in the right-hand side of~(\ref{e44}).
+Thus, suppose that $D$ intersects with each imaginary $(-1)$-curve, and that there exists a real $(-1)$-curve $E$ such that $DE'>0$ for all real $(-1)$-curves $E'$ intersecting $E$.
+Notice that and apply formula (\ref{e44}).
+By Proposition \ref{ini1}, all the initial Welschinger numbers are non-negative, and hence, due to the positivity of the coefficients in formula (\ref{e44}), we get that Putting $W_\Sig(D,(DE+1)\theta_1,-\theta_1,0)=0$ and applying $(DE + 1)$ times the formula (\ref{e44}), we get where $\tau_k$ stands for the second sum in the right-hand side of~(\ref{e44}).
 One has

 and to prove the positivity of $W_\Sig(D, 0, (DE)\theta_1, 0)$, it is sufficient to find at least one positive term in $\tau_0 + \ldots + \tau_{DE}$.